What to Do When on Medicaid and You Receive an Inheritance

 Do I Have to Accept the Inheritance?

-While you do not have to accept an inheritance and can instead “disclaim” (refuse) it, is not recommended that Medicaid beneficiaries do so.
+While you do not have to accept an inheritance and can instead “disclaim” (refuse) it, it is not recommended that Medicaid beneficiaries do so.
 When it comes to Medicaid, disclaiming an inheritance is not allowed under federal law.
-This is because Medicaid considers the inheritance a means for one to pay for their long term care.
+This is because Medicaid considers the inheritance a means for one to pay for their long-term care.
 Medicaid considers disclaiming an inheritance the same as if the individual received the money and gifted it to someone else.
-This violates Medicaid’s look back rule and results in a period of Medicaid disqualification.
+This violates Medicaid’s Look-Back Rule and results in a period of Medicaid disqualification.

-Fred lives at home in Florida and receives home and community based services via the state’s Medicaid managed long term care program.
+Fred lives at home in Florida and receives Home and Community Based Services via the state’s Medicaid Managed Care Long-Term Care Waiver program.
 His cousin recently passed away and Fred receives word that he has been left $50,000 as an inheritance.
 He refuses it, never physically having the funds in hand.
-Because it is considered a violation of Medicaid’s look back rule, he is penalized with a penalty period of approximately 5 months.
-Learn about how Medicaid calculates the penalty period.
+Because it is considered a violation of Medicaid’s Look-Back Rule, he is penalized with a Penalty Period of approximately 5 months.
+Learn how Medicaid calculates the Penalty Period.

 The best way for a Medicaid beneficiary to handle an inheritance is to accept it and then spend it down or implement planning strategies with the help of a Professional Medicaid Planner.

 Ways to Spend Down an Inheritance

-It is vital that one “spend down” an inheritance in a way that does not violate Medicaid’s look back rule.
-There are several ways in which one can do this, including paying off debt, paying for long term care, making home modifications and additions for safety and accessibility purposes, prepaying for funeral and burial expenses via an irrevocable funeral trust, and buying assets that are exempt from Medicaid’s asset limit (i.e., furniture and appliances for one’s home, clothing, and even upgrading one’s vehicle).
+It is vital that one “spend down” an inheritance in a way that does not violate Medicaid’s Look-Back Rule.
+There are several ways in which one can do this, including paying off debt, paying for long-term care, making home modifications and additions for safety and accessibility, prepaying for funeral and burial expenses via an Irrevocable Funeral Trust, and buying assets that are exempt from Medicaid’s asset limit (i.e., furniture and appliances for one’s home, clothing, and even upgrading one’s vehicle).